The Pyramid Of Amenmehat I

 The Pyramid of Senosurt I in El Lisht

-When Senosurt I, the son of Amenmehat, became the king of Egypt in 1965 BC, he followed in the footsteps of his father in many aspects as he kept the capital of Egypt in the north and constructed his pyramid near that of his father.
+When Senosurt I, the son of Amenmehat, became the king of Egypt in 1965 B.C., he followed in his father's footsteps in many aspects as he kept the capital of Egypt in the north and constructed his pyramid near that of his father.

-The base of the pyramid of Senosurt I was around 100 meters in width with a height estimated to be around 60 meters and, this was why the pyramid was said to be the largest to be constructed in Egypt since the reign of the 4th dynasty (the one that had great pyramid builders like Senefru and Cheops, whose ruling period ended in around the middle of the 25th century B.C.)
+The base of the pyramid of Senosurt I was around 100 meters in width with a height estimated to be about 60 meters, and this was why the pyramid was said to be the largest to be constructed in Egypt since the reign of the 4th dynasty (the one that had great pyramid builders like Senefru and Cheops, whose ruling period ended in around the middle of the 25th century B.C.)

-Although the Pyramid of Senosurt I seemed to be a great structure when it was first built at the beginning of the 20th century B.C., nothing remains of this pyramid today except a large pile of sand and ruins while the base still has its original limestone.
+Although the Pyramid of Senosurt I seemed to be a great structure when it was first built at the beginning of the 20th century B.C., nothing remains of this pyramid today except a large pile of sand and ruins.
+At the same time, the base still has its original limestone.

-The inner structure of the pyramid of Senosurt I was all constructed with strong limestone, and maybe this was why it is the only item of the pyramid that remained in good shape until today while the rest of the pyramid fell down over long periods of time passing by.
+The inner structure of the pyramid of Senosurt I was constructed with solid limestone, and maybe this was why it is the only item of the pyramid that remained in good shape until today while the rest of the pyramid fell over long periods passing by.

 The Design and the Plan of the Pyramid of Senosurt I

 In the same manner, as the pyramid of his father and many of the pyramids of former kings of ancient Egypt, the entrance to the Pyramid of Senosurt I was constructed in the northern section of the pyramid and on the ground level.